Skip to content ↓

 • feedback from staff, pupils, parent/carers and external support agencies.

-• attainment and other assessment data to monitor the impact of particular. interventions and support strategies.
+• attainment and other assessment data to monitor the impact of particular interventions and support strategies.

 • lesson and pupil observations.